Frequently Asked Questions

 Do you offer genetics consults in languages other than English?

-Yes.
+Yes!
 Although English is Eleanor’s native language, she also speaks and has previously counseled patients in French and Spanish (and Portuñol).
 N’hésitez pas à lui écrire en français.
 No dudar en escribirle en español.

 If you have requests for other languages, let us know!
-We are currently growing our Network of Genetic Counselors and may be able to connect you with a genetic counselor who speaks your language, even if you don’t see them listed yet on the site.
+We are currently growing our Network of Genetic Counselors and may be able to connect you with a genetic counselor who speaks your language, even if you don’t see them currently listed on the site.

 I am a genetic counselor interested in providing telegenetic consults to patients.
 Could I work with Grey Genetics?